The IPA Translation Widget: a wonderful impossibility

 Some people might be interested in the IPA, or want to know how a given word sounds.
 For that, they’d be better off getting a good phonetics textbook and learning a bit of the IPA themselves, along with some knowledge of phonetics.

 However, our widget searcher might just be stuck in an introductory Linguistics course, having to transcribe their speech for an assignment.
 If so, I offer just one piece of advice: Don’t plagarize transcriptions off the web or from a dictionary.
 Your professor should have no trouble noticing if you’re not transcribing your own dialect, and everybody’s got a dialect.

 Remember, if there’s one thing that phonetics professors are good at, it’s picking out a phone-y.

-Categories: computers and software - conventional linguistics - phonetics and phonology - translation and translation theory - the international phonetic alphabet -
+Categories: computers and software - general linguistics - phonetics and phonology - translation - the international phonetic alphabet -